exasol/notebook-connector/doc/changes/unreleased.md

 ## Summary

-This releasese fixes vulnerabilities by updating dependencies.
+This release fixes vulnerabilities by updating dependencies.

 ## Security Issues